major macro economic indicators

 (e): Estimate. (f): Forecast.

-- 5th oil producer in sub-Saharan Africa; Africa’s 2nd largest producer of wood, hoping to become the world’s leading producer of manganese
+- 5th largest oil producer in sub-Saharan Africa; Africa’s 2nd largest producer of wood; world's leading producer of manganese, a highly sought-after commodity

 - Drive to diversify the economy undertaken as part of the Emerging Gabon Strategic Plan